 Don’t forget that even with smooth travels, you can still encounter lobby delays with office building security, so building in a larger time cushion can reduce unnecessary stress.

-If you arrive with plenty of time to spare, avoid checking in too early, which can interrupt something else the interviewer planned for that time, like a meeting or even eating lunch.
+If you arrive with plenty of time to spare, avoid logging on or checking in too early, as the notification may interrupt something else the interviewer planned for that time, like a meeting or even eating lunch.
 You wouldn’t show up 35 minutes early to a client meeting, so don’t do that here either.

 Checking in 10 minutes before your interview is appropriate.
-If you’re early, find a nearby cafe or wait in the building lobby or your car.
-(If you feel anxious, walk a few blocks to calm your nerves.)
+If you're early, find a nearby cafe or wait in the building lobby or your car.
+(If you feel anxious, get up and stretch or walk a few blocks to calm your nerves.)

 Maybe you didn’t sleep well last night, or perhaps the position you’re interviewing for isn’t ideal or its compensation is on the lower side.
 Regardless of what's negatively impacting your enthusiasm, look past it and express interest and engagement.
 Companies hire people who want to work there and are excited about the organization and its products, services, brand, people etc.

 What you say and how you say it matters, as does your body language.
 You may be a dynamic and engaging leader in your current role, but minimal eye contact, folding your arms across your chest, hunching over in a chair or speaking quietly, signals that you’re unapproachable and lack confidence or interest in the role.
-Convey enthusiasm through verbal and non-verbal cues.
+Convey enthusiasm through verbal and non-verbal cues -- facial expressions and posture are especially important during virtual meetings too due to the close-up view of your face..

 “So, tell me about yourself,” the ubiquitous start to many interviews.
 Other common questions include why you’re the best fit for the role, what unique things you bring to the position, why you want to be a part of the company/team etc. Regardless of experience level, you know these questions are coming, so prepare answers and practice ahead of time!